razshare/frizzante-docs/docs/svelte-pages.md

 Mapping a page requires

 - a pattern, `GET /welcome` in this case,
-- a page id, `welcome` in this case
+- a page id, `welcome` in this case,
-- and a configuration provider function, called `configure` in this case.
+- a configuration provider, called `configure` in this case.

-This configuration provider must take in a request and return a configuration
+This configuration provider is a function that must take in a request and return a configuration

 ```go
 func configure(_ *frz.Request) *frz.SveltePageConfiguration {